-Airbnb, Uber, And Ola May Start Using Aadhaar, India’s Controversial Biometric Identity System
+Airbnb, Uber, And Ola Are Considering Using India’s Creepy National ID Database

 Airbnb, the ride-hailing giant Uber, and its Indian rival Ola are exploring the option of adding Aadhaar, India’s controversial biometric identity system, to their products and services in the country, BuzzFeed News has learned.
 Uber and Ola are considering using Aadhaar to verify the identities of drivers, while Airbnb is exploring using the system to authenticate Indian hosts, sources at all three companies told BuzzFeed News.
 They spoke under the condition of anonymity because they were not authorized to speak on the matter.

-India’s Aadhaar system is a centralized, government-sanctioned database containing fingerprints, iris scans, and demographic information, such as the names, dates of birth, genders, addresses, mobile numbers, of nearly 90% of India’s 1.3 billion people.
+India’s Aadhaar system is a centralized, government-sanctioned database containing fingerprints, iris scans, and demographic information — such as names, dates of birth, genders, addresses, and mobile numbers — of nearly 90% of India’s 1.3 billion people.
 It’s the first national ID database of this scale anywhere in the world.
 But it’s attracted scrutiny from critics who say it enables the government and private companies to mass surveil India’s residents and poses a serious threat to privacy, especially since India does not have any privacy or data protection laws.

-Aadhaar’s creator Nandan Nilekani, an Indian billionaire and former CEO of IT services giant Infosys, has called it a “turbocharged version of the Social Security number”, a definition that critics disagree with because the Aadhaar number is intrinsically and permanently linked to fingerprints and iris scans unlike the Social Security number.
+Aadhaar’s creator Nandan Nilekani, an Indian billionaire and former CEO of IT services giant Infosys, has called it a “turbocharged version of the social security number”, a definition that critics disagree with because the Aadhaar number is intrinsically and permanently linked to fingerprints and iris scans unlike the social security number.

 In February, Microsoft became the first Western company to announce that it would plug Skype Lite, a stripped down version of Skype, into the Aadhaar database, drawing criticism from India’s privacy activists.

 Companies can use Aadhaar in two ways.
-The first one lets them use someone’s fingerprint or iris scans, or their 12-digit Aadhaar number, which is further validated with a one-time password sent to their mobile number to verify their identity.
+The first one lets them use someone’s fingerprint or iris scan, or their 12-digit Aadhaar number, which is further validated by a one-time password sent to their mobile number to verify their identity.
 This is how Microsoft uses Aadhaar in Skype Lite.
 The second way lets them use a person’s Aadhaar-verified identity to download their demographic information from the Aadhaar database.
 Doing this saves companies time and money by eliminating cumbersome paperwork.

 Airbnb is considering using Aadhaar to verify hosts’ identities on its platform in India and is currently testing it “with a limited universe of hosts,” an Airbnb spokesperson told BuzzFeed News.
 The spokesperson said no final decisions have been made.
 During the test, these hosts in India will have a choice as to whether they want to provide Aadhaar as their method of verification.
 “Identity verification is important to the safety and security of our community.
 We are exploring a number of different ways for our community in India to verify they are who they say they are, including potentially using Aadhaar,” the spokesperson said.
-This means that Airbnb will not actually collect users’ demographic information using their Aadhaar.
+This means that Airbnb will not actually collect users’ demographic information using Aadhaar.
 The company will simply use their Aadhaar number to validate their identities against the Aadhaar database.

 Ola and Uber are planning to use Aadhaar to verify drivers’ identities and collect their demographic data, since they want to have this information on file, sources told BuzzFeed News.
-According to sources at Ola, the company plans to make Aadhaar authentication mandatory for all new drivers who sign up for the platform starting on Wednesday.
-Sources also told BuzzFeed News that Ola’s existing drivers will need to start visiting Ola’s driver onboarding centers starting next week to scan their fingerprints and re-authenticate themselves using the Aadhaar system.
+According to sources at Ola, the company plans to make Aadhaar authentication mandatory for all new drivers who sign up to the platform starting on Wednesday.
+Sources also told BuzzFeed News that Ola’s existing drivers will need to start visiting Ola’s driver onboarding centers starting next week to scan their fingerprints and reauthenticate themselves using the Aadhaar system.
 Ola will terminate drivers who fail to do this by a yet-to-be-decided deadline, sources told BuzzFeed News.

 Ola decided to validate its drivers’ identities after an Ola driver kidnapped a passenger for ransom in New Delhi on July 7, sources familiar with the matter said.
 According to reports, the driver signed up to drive for Ola using forged ID documents, making it hard for police to track him down.
 Ola hopes that mandating drivers to authenticate using their fingerprints would prevent this from happening again, said a source.